rafaelaqfc/Final-Project-SQL/cleaning_data.md

 # Data cleaning: What issues will you address by cleaning the data?

-Some issues that were addressed during the data cleaning:
+This is a summary of the issues that were addressed during the data cleaning:

-1. Understanding the data: does the data make sense?
-For that, I retrieved some data to try to understand a little more about it.
+1. Initially, it is important to understandthe data and to see if it really does make sense.
+For that first part, I retrieved some data and started to have a look at them to see if I can understand a little bit more about it.

+2. After exploring the data, I had the impression that most of the columns had missing, empty or NULL values.
+Then, I started to filtering columns to identify the NULL values.
+This step tooked most of my hours and involved:
-2. Filtering columns to identify missing and NULL values: are there any missing values or rows empty in the columns?
-This step involved cleaning up NULL or empty values, reordening the table in a more logical away (for example, on the table "all_sessions" I added all the columns related to revenue and prices on the left side together and not spread out and the ones with geographic information of the costumer on the right side closer to their id) removing the excess of zeros of the unit_price from analytics table, deleting some columns with no values added, such as: search_keyword, product_refund_amount, product_variant, item_quantity, item_revenue (the table is now with 31 columns).
-Also, from analytics table, the user_id colum was deleted because it only had null values (the table is now with 13 columns).
+2.1 cleaning up NULL or empty values, especially from "all_sessions" and "analytics" tables, 2.2 removing the excess of zeros of the "unit_price" column - which had its name altered to "unit_cost" (from "analytics" table), 2.3 deleting some columns with no values added, such as: "search_keyword", "product_refund_amount", "product_variant", "item_quantity", "item_revenue" - all of them were from "all_sessions" table, and the "user_id" column, from "analytics" table, was also deleted because it only had null values.

-3. Renaming other columns considering the consistency of the naming convetion between the tables database and creating common keys between a new table called "price" with others.
-So, even though most of the columns were renamed before imported (when they were in the spreadsheets), others were renamed again during the cleaning of the tables with SQL queries.
+3. Part of the data cleaning involved using the CAST function to check the datatype in SELECT statements to run some queries before altering the datatype of some columns.
+Also, because of that part of the data cleaning, a new table called "price" was created after within already the FLOAT datatype which helped me to perform the correction of the "unit_cost" and "product_price" values;

+4. Also, the process of renaming some columns with SQL queries was also performed.
+Even thought I did a bit of cleaning in the spreadsheets before (e.g. double and single quotes were removed and also some columns renamed there in order to change the column table names in a more consistent naming convention before importing them to the PgAdmin), other columns had their names changed afterwards when needed.
+Besides, I tried to preserve the naming convetion between the tables database.

+5. Finally, I made sure there were common keys between the tables and created a column with a foreing key in the "rpice" table.

+6. Just as a quick addendum, even though I noticed that some of the values between the columsn weren't matching from similar columns in other tables, I found better to maintain them.
+This also lead me to think that most of them could be randomly put together.

-# Queries: what queries were used to clean up the date?
+# Queries: what queries were used to clean up the data?

-These were the queries used to clean up the data followed by comments:
+These were the queries mostly used to clean up the data followed by comments (the queries to create the tables initially in the PgAdmin weren't added here):

--- First, it was chceked the information of the all_sessions table to see if they match with the spreadsheet (for example, 32 columns and 15134 rows).
+-- First, it was chceked the information of the "all_sessions" table to see if it matched with the raw data in the spreadsheet (for example, 32 columns and 15134 rows):

 SELECT *
 	FROM all_sessions;